tower9/hostblock/README.md

 ## Story

-I have an old laptop - HDD with bad blocks, keyboard without all keys, LCD with black areas over, etc. and I decided to put it in use and now I'm using it as an Web server for tests.
+I have an old laptop - HDD with bad blocks, keyboard without all keys, LCD with black areas over, etc. and I decided to put it in use - I'm using it as an Web server for tests.
 Didn't had to wait for a long time to start receiving suspicious HTTP requests and SSH authorizations on unexisting users - Internet never sleeps and guys are scanning it to find vulnerabilities all the time.
-I didn't wanted anyone to break into my test server, so I started to look for some tools that would automatically deny access to such IP hosts.
+Although there wasn't much interesting on this test server, I still didn't wanted for anyone to break into it.
+I started to look for some tools that would automatically deny access to such IP hosts.
 I found a very good tool called [DenyHosts](http://denyhosts.sourceforge.net).
 It monitors SSHd log file and automatically adds an entry in /etc/hosts.deny file after 3 failed login attempts from a single IP address.
 As I also wanted to check Apache access_log and deny access to my test pages I decided to write my own script.
 [DenyHosts](http://denyhosts.sourceforge.net) is written in Python and as I'm more familiar with PHP, I wrote from scratch in PHP.
 Also implemented functionality to load old log files and got nice statistics about suspicious activity, before HostBlock was running.
 Found over 10k invalid SSH authorizations from some IP addresses in a few month period (small bruteforce attacks).
 Now that I have HostBlock running I usually don't get more than 20 invalid SSH authorizations from single IP address.
 With configuration, invalid authorization count can be limited even to 1, so it is up to you to decide how much invalid authorizations you allow.

 ## Requirements